risebox/risebox-brain/README.md

 dpkg-reconfigure tzdata
 ```

-And by selecting Europe > Paris and enter.
+Then select Europe > Paris and enter.

-If a manual time reset is needed you can do
+If a manual time reset is needed you can do :

 ```
 ntpdate -s 0.fr.pool.ntp.org
 ```

-To check the time, just type
+To check the time, just type :

 ```
 date